How to develop and improve a customer relationship marketing strategy

 “Barriers to relationship marketing in consumer retailing,” an article published in The Journal of Services Marketing, identifies four obstacles to effective relationship marketing.

 - Power imbalance.
 Relationship marketing depends on cooperation between equally committed parties.
-When there’s a power imbalance strong enough to enable one party to impose its will on the other, it’s more difficult to establish a collaborative relationship.
+When there’s a power imbalance strong enough to enable one party to impose its will on the other, it’s more difficult to establish a collaborative relationship with customers.

 - Lack of interactivity.
 When the sales and delivery process don’t require the active and psychological involvement of the buyer, it’s challenging to establish the level of communication necessary to develop mutually beneficial relationships.